-The Society, in furtherance of its aims to support study related to the life and works of Dorothy L Sayers, currently makes a number of renewable annual awards, intended to be held by young people at the beginning of their careers.
+The Society, in furtherance of its aims to support study related to the life and works of Dorothy L. Sayers, currently makes a number of renewable annual awards.
+These are held by young people at the beginning of their careers.
 Our annual awards are as follows.

-This award was instituted in 2006, in conjunction with Theatre Centre.
+This award was instituted in 2006, in conjunction with the Theatre Centre.

 Theatre Centre was founded in 1953 by Brian Way.
 Dorothy L Sayers became involved at a very early stage after seeing “an astonishingly good potted production” of her radio series The Man Born to be King.
 She immediately joined the Management Committee and donated £200.
 She wrote to her friend Norah Lambourne: “I have gone into management in a small way!!…Brian Way is quite a remarkable producer…and he and Margaret Faulkes are…keen and businesslike.
 They started the whole show on twopence ha’penny of their own…but they have just discovered that twopence ha’penny won’t really run productions and pay rent…so thinking they were worth helping, I said I would finance them for a year and see how they got on.
 The poor dears quite goggled with pleasure and surprise and I felt a blooming benefactor.”

 Previous award holders have been:

 - Marcy Oni

 - Imogen Rose